 Turkey: This proposal was not considered yesterday, or many days ago … we cannot accept paragraphs to be pushed on delegations like that, without giving any time to consider and making amendments.
 Therefore, we will not be able to agree with none of the coming paragraphs.

-Finland: Finland would like to join those colleagues who are supporting this para, although we don’t have a specific preference about what is mentioned on the list, but we support the Australian comments on indigenous people, and we’re willing to support that.
+Finland: Finland would like to join those colleagues who are supporting this para, although we don’t have a specific preference about what is mentioned on the list, but we support the Australian comments on indigenous people.
 We also would like to echo what was so eloquently put with our US colleague about the contents and the meaning of this power.
 Thank you very much.

 Indonesia: Regarding the reference on indigenous population in resolution 61 slash seven: there was a caveat, for the spirit of accessibility […] Indonesia can go along with Australia’s proposal.
 Thank you.

 Australia: Some of the language that was inserted by the Distinguished Delegates from the Russian Federation has, I think, helps to clarify this paragraph, particularly in relation to the access to the comprehensive scientific base drug demand reduction related services.
 And I think that’s really helpful because this paired graph, at its core is about access and the people who are at high risk.
 And those people who are severely often severely on represented in relation to treatment services.
 So I think the delegate from Indonesia for the flexibility shown in relation to putting the language.
 Back in relation to indigenous populations, and I think the additional reading, where appropriate, really helps, or should help to contextualize that for other member states.